 I find the entire tender process to be a pain since the ferries carry so few people compared to the number of passengers that wish to go ashore.
 The actual ride is only about 20 minutes but, the waiting, lines ups, and time spent seems to take forever!

 2. Get everyone in your party together, gather all of your belongings, queue in a line to pick up numbered tender tickets, and then wait in the designated waiting area for your ticket to be called.
-(Free but time consuming and stressful)
+(Free but time-consuming and stressful)

 3. Skip the crowds, sleep in and spend the morning having a leisurely breakfast.
 After 10 am or so, Cruise staff will announce that tender tickets are no longer required to go to the Belize Cruise Port.
 At this point, gather all of your belongings and head straight down to the gangway and walk directly onto the ferry.
 (My personal choice)

-Things to do in Belize Cruise Port
+What to do in Belize Cruise Port

 Once you are happily standing firmly on the island, explore the shops, restaurants, and bars at the Belize cruise port Fort Street Tourism Village.